 You know, in Lamentations 3, it reminds us that the steadfast love of the Lord never ceases.
 I love that.
 His mercies are new every morning, and today, this may be your morning.
 Paul tells us in 2 Corinthians where the spirit of the Lord is, there is freedom.
 And I think in the church, so often we’re full of condemnation for people.
 And you know, the Lord said, “I came to save the world, not to condemn the world.”
 And we need to have that attitude toward ourselves and toward those around us so they can fall into God and begin the journey of sanctification.

 John: Well, our guest, as I said, is Jamie Ivey.
-And she hosts a very popular weekly podcast for women called, The Happy Hour.
+And she hosts a very popular weekly podcast for women called,.
 And is a wife to a worship pastor named Aaron.
 And together they have four kids, three of whom are teenagers.

 Jim: Jamie, welcome to Focus.

 Jim: All right.
 So you – this is a great story.
 I hope people are grabbing a cup of tea or coffee or just some water, which is what my wife, Jean, likes to drink – hot water.
 I don’t know why.
 There’s nothing there.